Eastern Europe at TIFF13. Films reviewed: The Burning Bush, Ida, Le Grand Cahier

 Le Grand Cahier is an amazing, rich, and disturbing coming-of-age story, told through the twins’ eyes.
 The two boys — undifferentiated, nameless — give a mythical, novelistic view of wartime life under the Nazi occupation.
 The movie follows them until the end of the war, in a gripping unexpected adventure.
 You should see this one when it comes out.

 The Burning Bush, Ida, and Le Grand Cahier, all played at TIFF13 – keep an eye open for these three films.
-Also worth mentioning are movies who titles are self-explanatory.
+Also worth mentioning are two movies whose titles are self-explanatory.
 A documentary about a dissident theatrical troop that uses its performances to challenge the authoritarian Belarus government: Dangerous Acts Starring the Unstable Elements of Belarus (Madeleine Sackler); and a drama about an Australian woman who discovers the hotel in Serbian Bosnia she slept in was the site of unspeakable war crimes: For Those Who Can Tell no Tales, (Jasmila Zbanic, who previously directed the excellent Grbavica (2006).)

 This is Daniel Garber at the Movies, each Friday morning on CIUT 89.5 FM and on my website,culturalmining.com